This post contains affiliate links. Please click here to read my full Disclosure policy.

 4. Clean the house

 Moms are great at multitasking and that would also mean taking care of the house while a baby is latched on to a boob.
 It’s not an impossible feat once you get the hang of breastfeeding.
 By then, you’ll realize that breastfeeding isn’t something that should be done only when lying down or sitting.
-With a sturdy wrap or sling, you can cook, clean or do whatever you want while your baby is feeding peacefully.
+With a sturdy baby wrap or carrier, you can cook, clean or do whatever you want while your baby is feeding peacefully.

 5. Talk to baby